VeltrixRobotic/ROS2-Boxy/README.md

 # ROS2-Boxy
-This repo is base on raspberry pi 4B
+This repo is for raspberry pi 4 base robot

 # Nodes
 - Publisher